Overhead photo capturing sharp contrast between modern housing blocks and irregular informal structures in Dar es Salaam.

 Zanzibar island is rich with history and culture that beckons to tourists from around the world.
 On the far northern tip of the island lies the village of Nungwi, a name synonymous with relaxation, crystal clear water and white sand beaches, "full moon" parties, and if you care to dig a little deeper, water scarcity and poverty.

 The beachfront in Nungwi is colonized with expensive multinational hotel chains, some of which cater to the super-rich and cost upwards of $7,000 per night (like the Essque Zalu, pictured below).
 The strain that these hotels put on the service delivery system in this region (for electricity and water) is massive.
 On the other hand, most residents of Nungwi support the tourism industry and report it has had a positive effect on their lives.
 Hotels bring jobs, and tourists bring money.
-Is this a balance that we can hope to continue as sustainable?
+The foundation of a sustainable balance between tourists and locals is up for debate.

 Kunduchi Wet-n-Wild water park is a playground for Dar's wealthy residents to relax in the oppressive heat and humidity.
 Across the fence however, a modest fishing village exists in a simple and altogether separate reality of poverty.
 The day I was there, the fishermen dismissed the resort with a wave of their hand.
 "It doesn't matter to us", they told me.